 Humanity & Inclusion in Myanmar

-In Myanmar (formerly Burma), Humanity & Inclusion's team of 61 staff advances the rights of people injured by mines and explosive remnants of war and people with disabilities, and promotes their inclusion in local communities.
+In Myanmar (formerly Burma), Humanity & Inclusion's team advances the rights of people injured by mines and explosive remnants of war and people with disabilities, and promotes their inclusion in local communities.

-Since 1984, Humanity & Inclusion has been active in Burmese refugee camps along the Myanmar-Thailand border, setting up rehabilitation centers and supplying prosthetics and mobility aids to people with disabilities that are built at workshops within the camps.
+Since 1984, Humanity & Inclusion has been active in Burmese refugee camps along the Myanmar-Thailand border, setting up rehabilitation centers and supplying artificial limbs and mobility aids to people with disabilities that are built at workshops within the camps.

 Areas of Intervention

-Humanity & Inclusion provides support to casualties of mines and explosive remnants of war and people with disabilities, helps them access rehabilitation care and psychological support and ensures they are able to access a new source of income.
+Humanity & Inclusion's 140-person staff provides support to casualties of mines and explosive remnants of war and people with disabilities, helps them access rehabilitation care and psychological support and ensures they are able to access a new source of income.
 Our team also helps people protect themselves by providing them with risk education on mines and explosive remnants of war.

 Working with children younger than 5 and pregnant women, our team works to identify disabilities early and provide rehabilitation sessions and psychosocial support to prevent the development of complications.